-(h) a lamp or lamps to be lit and used for counting votes at the close of the poll;

-(i) a log book in which formal complaints under section 89 shall be recorded:
+- (h) a lamp or lamps to be lit and used for counting votes at the close of the poll; - (i) a log book in which formal complaints under section 89 shall be recorded:

-71. Presiding officers at polling stations and, in general, the Commission shall be responsible for creating and guaranteeing all necessary and indispensable conditions for the custody, conservation, security and inviolability of the items specified in section 70, including more particularly the ballot papers and ballot boxes.
+Security of work items at polling station 71.
+Presiding officers at polling stations and, in general, the Commission shall be responsible for creating and guaranteeing all necessary and indispensable conditions for the custody, conservation, security and inviolability of the items specified in section 70, including more particularly the ballot papers and ballot boxes.